-Trump demands wall funding as threat of U.S. government shutdown looms
+Trump demands wall funding, increasing threat of U.S. government shutdown

 Hard-right conservative pundits and lawmakers have urged Trump to push for border wall funding now, even if it leads to a shutdown, arguing that it would be impossible to get once Democrats take control of the House on Jan.
 3.

 “He (Trump) campaigned on the wall,” Republican Representative Mark Meadows said.
-“It was the centre of his campaign ...
-The American people’s patience is running out.”
+“It was the centre of his campaign ... the American people’s patience is running out.”

 House Republicans lost 40 seats in Nov.
 6 congressional elections.
 Some members who lost their re-election bids are not in Washington, making it unclear whether the party could pass the funding hike.
 If it fails, the House may end up voting on the original bill passed by the Senate but panned by Trump.